 Voids are saturated, complete freezing can cause serious damage.

-Open and rough structure friction and bulge of aggregation on the surface can be a problem, therefore highways are generally not suitable for deformed concrete.
+Open and rough structure friction and bulge of aggregation on the surface can be a problem, therefore highways are generally not suitable for this concrete.

 Advantage of pervious concrete:

 - It reduces stormwater runoff replenishes water tables and aquifers.

 - It eliminate detention ponds that are costly for stormwater management practices.

 - Also permits for extra environment-friendly land growth.

 - It prevents warm and polluted water from getting into streams.

 - It minimizes flash flooding and standing water.

 - Light reflectivity is greater than asphalt surfaces, therefore reduce the heat island effect.